MustangsMustangs

 XP-51D

 The B/C model was very streamlined but offered little in rearward visibility.
-A Brittish company invented and constructed the "Malcolm Hood" which was used extensively on the Spitfire and retrofitted to the P-51B and P-51C.
+A British company invented and constructed the "Malcolm Hood" which was used extensively on the Spitfire and retrofitted to the P-51B and P-51C.
 This helped considerably but the Army was in search of a more long-term solution.
-In January 1943, the U.S. Army sent a Colonel, Col. Mark Bradley, to England because the Brittish had a newly invented "bubble" canopy they were using on late model Spitfires and Typhoons.
+In January 1943, the U.S. Army sent a Colonel, Col. Mark Bradley, to England because the British had a newly invented "bubble" canopy they were using on late model Spitfires and Typhoons.
 He was to evaluate the new canopy and its possibilities with U.S fighters.

 On return, Col. Bradley began working on creating this new canopy for U.S. fighters.
 This was in June of 1943.
 The first modified B model with the bubble canopy was a P-51B-1NA 43-12102 (pic on this page).
 Two airframes taken from production for XP-51Ds were P-51B-10NA 42-106539 and 42-106540 under change order NA-106.
 The XP-51D first flew in November of 1943.
 A contract had already been issued in July of 1943 for 2,200 P-51Ds and deliveries of the P-51D began in March of 1944.